Skip to content

 These initial results, however, have failed to hold up to independent verification, and are treated as dubious by the greater physics community.
 If we did ever robustly observe such variation, it would teach us that something that we observe to be unchanging in the Universe — like the electron charge, Planck’s constant, or the speed of light — might actually not be a constant through space or time.

 A Feynman diagram representing electron-electron scattering, which requires summing over all the possible histories of the particle-particle interactions.
-The idea that a positron is an electron moving backwards in time grew out of the collaboration between Feynman and Wheeler, but the strength of the scattering interaction is energy-dependent and is governed by the fine structure constant describing the electromagnetic interactions.
+The idea that a positron is an electron moving backward in time grew out of the collaboration between Feynman and Wheeler, but the strength of the scattering interaction is energy-dependent and is governed by the fine structure constant describing the electromagnetic interactions.
 (DMITRI FEDOROV)

 A different type of variation, though, has actually been reproduced: α changes as a function of the energy conditions under which you perform your experiments.